edmundhung/conform/docs/api/react/future/defineCustomState.md

 });
 ```

+Custom state is updated as part of the same transition as Conform's built-in state.
+Use it for form-specific information that Conform does not model directly, such as submission counters, workflow state, or application-specific status.

 ## Parameters

 ### `definition: CustomStateHandler`

-An object that describes how to initialize and update the custom state.
+An object that defines the initial value and how it changes in response to form transitions.

 ### `definition.initialize()`

-Creates the initial state value.
-This method is required.
-It runs when the custom-state slice is first created and again on reset when `reset` is not defined.
+Returns the initial state value.
+This method is required, and its return value is used to infer the state type.

+Conform calls `initialize()` when the state is first created.
+It also calls it again on reset unless `reset` is `false` or a callback.

-### `definition.reset: boolean`
+### `definition.reset: boolean | ((state, ctx) => State)`

+Controls what happens to the custom state when the form resets:

-Controls whether Conform resets the custom state.
-When omitted or `true`, Conform calls `initialize()` again.
-Set it to `false` to preserve the current state.
+- When omitted or `true`, Conform calls `initialize()` again.
+- When `false`, Conform preserves the current state.
+- When a callback is provided, its return value becomes the next state.

+The callback receives the current state and a context object with the following property:

+- `result`: The `SubmissionResult` that requested the reset.
+It will be `undefined` when the form resets via the `key` option passed to `useForm`.

 ### `definition.handleIntent(state, ctx)`

-Updates state when Conform applies an intent.
-Use this for state derived from the intent itself, such as submit counts, timestamps, or the last attempted payload.
+Updates the state in response to an intent.
+Use this when the attempted action matters regardless of its validation result, such as counting submit attempts.

-`ctx` contains:
+The context contains:

 - `intent`: The resolved intent.
-- `submission`: The parsed submission.
+- `submission`: The parsed submission associated with the intent.

 ### `definition.handleResult(state, ctx)`

-Updates state when Conform applies a validation or submission result with an explicit outcome.
-Use this for state derived from success, failure, or errors.
+Updates the state when a form transition sets `result.error` to either an error object or `null`.
+Use this when the next state depends on whether validation or submission succeeded or failed.

-`ctx` contains:
+The context contains:

 - `intent`: The resolved intent.
-- `submission`: The parsed submission.
+- `result`: The `SubmissionResult`, including its parsed submission, target value, and error.
+- `phase`: The source of the result, either `'client'` or `'server'`.

-- `error`: The result error. `null` means the result has no error, and an object means validation failed.
+`result.error` is `null` when the result has no error and an object when validation failed.
-- `phase`: Either `'client'` or `'server'`.

-`phase: 'client'` is used for client validation results, including async validation. `phase: 'server'` is used for server or application results, including `lastResult` and `onSubmit().update(...)`.
+The `'client'` phase covers synchronous and asynchronous client validation.
+The `'server'` phase covers results supplied through `lastResult` or `ctx.update(...)` inside `onSubmit`.

 ## Returns

-The same custom state handler object, with the state and custom intent types wired into TypeScript.
+Returns the definition unchanged. `defineCustomState` provides type checking and inference for the state value and handler arguments.

 ## Examples

 ### Submit count

-Use `handleIntent` when the state should change because the user attempted an intent.
+Use `handleIntent` to count every submit attempt.

 ```ts
 const submitCount = defineCustomState({